MajesticWafer/wafercafe/README.md

 Features
 - Simple GUI
-- Gam̷e and Em̷ulator sorting

 ## Info

-Please star if you fork or find this useful.
+Please star if you fork, or simply find this useful!

+While the Wafer Café is intended to be be a game center, I also ocasionally run my school projects on this domain.

-Made by MajesticWafer, 2023-2024
+MajesticWafer, 2023-2024

 ## Contribution

 If you want to contribute, fork this repository, make your changes, and commit a pull request towards this repo.

-ඞඞඞ Amongi